sonniebailey/sonniebailey.github.io/about-content.md

 If you find someone who does something similar, feel free to let me know, and I can pass their details on to people who make enquiries about Fairhaven Wealth and can't justify the price of my services.

-One thing worth noting is that if you're paying less for a similar service, it's quite possible that the individual or organisation providing the service will be treating it as a loss-leader, on the basis that they will make money from you in other ways in the future.
+One thing worth noting, however, is that if you're paying less for a similar service, it's quite possible that the individual or organisation providing the service will be treating it as a loss-leader, on the basis that they will make money from you in other ways in the future.
 I don't do this.

 At the end of the day, the main distinguishing factor for this service is that you'll be working with me.
 In this document, and elsewhere, I've been very transparent about how I approach things.

-If you've seen how I think and operate, and want *my* unique perspective on your situation, rather than the perspective of someone else, then that's the cost.
+If you've seen how I think and operate, and want *my* unique perspective on your situation, rather than (or in addition to!) the perspective of someone else, then that's the cost.

 #### What happens if I'm not satisfied with the service after the first session?